The Political Economy of Security

 £28.00

-This title is due to be published on 18th November, and will be despatched as soon as possible.
+This title is due to be published on 13th January, and will be despatched as soon as possible.

 The Political Economy of Security cover

 In this book, Stephen Brooks provides a systematic empirical and theoretical examination of how economic factors influence security affairs.
 Empirically, he analyzes how economic variables of all kinds affect interstate war, terrorism, and civil war; in total, sixteen pathways are examined.
-Brooks shows the relationship between economic factors and conflict is complex and multifaceted; discrete economic factors—such as international trade, economic development, and globalized manufacturing, to name a few—are sometimes helpful for promoting peace and stability, but at other times are detrimental.
+Brooks shows that the relationship between economic factors and conflict is complex and multifaceted; discrete economic factors—such as international trade, economic development, and globalized manufacturing, to name a few—are sometimes helpful for promoting peace and stability, but at other times are detrimental.
 Brooks also develops a stronger theoretical foundation for guiding future research on the economics-security interaction.
 Drawing on Adam Smith, he provides a more complete range of answers to the three key conceptual questions analysts must consider: how economic goals relate to security goals; what economic factors to focus on; and how economic actors influence security policies.

 Combining an innovative theoretical understanding with empirical rigor, Brooks’s account will reshape our understanding of the political economy of security.